rockancun/laravel_workflower/README.md

 $operationRunner = new MergePullRequestOperationRunner();
 $process = new Process($pullRequestWorkflow, $repository, $operationRunner);
 ```
-We set the instance in the Caseuse class and pass the Pullrequest instance in the run method
+We set the instance in the Usecase class and pass the Pullrequest instance in the run method.

 ```php
 $usecase = new CreatePullRequestUsecase();